Oklahoma City Date Guide

 14101 N. May Ave. #117, Oklahoma City

-I have to say, Cafe 7 is a great place to bring a date.
-They have an amazing section of food that’s customizable so both people, even vegetarians, should be able to find something that he or she will enjoy.
+For those who are on a budget, but still want to eat somewhere nice, pick Café 7.
+They have an amazing section of food that’s customizable so both people, even vegetarians, should be able to find something to enjoy.
 When you first walk in, there’s a counter with various menu cards.
 Simply select what you want and present it to the cashier.
 Then in about 7 minutes your food will be delivered.

 727 Northwest 23rd Street, Oklahoma City